webqit/webqit-community.docs/oohtml/README.md

 <body>
 ```

 And here is one of the most important features of Subscript: reactivity!
 While Subscript works like regular JavaScript, it is also able to observe changes in its scope and respond to them.
-And it does this at the statement level such that statements are re-executed whenever the observable references they depend on change.
+And it does this at the statement level such that a given statement is evaluated again and independent of other statements whenever the observable references on the statement change.
 Thus, in the code above, any changes made to the observable reference`.state.message` will trigger that particular statement to run again.

 ```js
 let alertElement = document.querySelector('#alert');